 Where to go at the Splendide Mimosa Hotel

-We love New York City and we made this tiny guide to bring you some great dining and show you an authentic local Chinatown and more during your stay as our esteemed guests.
+We love New York City and we made this tiny guide, as well as others that we are constantly introducing, to bring you some great dining and show you an authentic local Chinatown and more during your stay as our esteemed guests.
 This guide is arranged for our guests who have one or two nights in New York, or even better, a few leisurely days.
 We desire to craft for you an Old New York experience, with an authentic American Chinatown as well as a little of the vibrant cutting edge of the Lower East Side (as well as the rest of the city) to make your time in New York memorable.

-Please feel free to check with us often for more recommendations, we love our city and love to make your stay a great one, so please accept this as a passionate introduction to our local area and our city.
+Please feel free to ask for trip advice and check with us often for more recommendations, we love our city and love to make your stay a great one.
+We are experts of our city and want to make you expert too!
+Please accept this as a passionate introduction to our local area and our city.

 To be mimosa, every experience is young at heart.